andreyorst/Breezemite/README.md

 **Q.** Incorrect Application Menu position!
 **A.** I personally recommend you to use this theme with application menu widget, since it is a mac style theme.
 But check [this](https://github.com/andreyorst/Breezemite/issues/6) issue for explanations.

----

-There is great new theme from [Igor Shovkun](https://github.com/ishovkun), which is based on breeze engine which is default in KDE5.
+##

+Due the limitation of aurorae engine active development of this theme stopped.
+Since I can't do much about issuers listed in **F.A.Q.** sections I will only accept PRs with color variants, and try to help with issues that can be solved by tweaking `rc` file.
+I'm thinking about diving into real breeze to create a patch, that adds Mac Os style buttons to it, and maybe some bodifications to kwin, to add rounded corners to borderless windows, but that's nearly not a near future.

+If you re interested in theme visually similar to Breezemite take a look on the theme from [Igor Shovkun](https://github.com/ishovkun).
 It has all features which are missing in breezemite.
-Check it out: [SierraBreeze](https://github.com/ishovkun/SierraBreeze).
+[SierraBreeze](https://github.com/ishovkun/SierraBreeze).